chellshelove/RUG/README.md

 Sandrian G. Wardana - 2502016411

-# The live link for the project can be hound here:
+# The live link for the project can be found here:

 https://rugapp.web.app/